 When did we stop looking out for each other?

 Implications For Personal Trainers

 Consider this scenario: you're a personal trainer working with someone who has a serious health issue, like say, heart disease.
 Suppose your client has a heart attack during a training session.
-If you knew about the heart disease beforehand, you could, in theory, modify the training so as to hopefully reduce the risk of the heart attack occurring.
+If you knew about the heart disease beforehand, you could, in theory, modify the training so as to reduce the risk of a heart attack occurring hopefully.

 If members of those gyms had filled out the PAR-Q when they joined, they could have at least been sent to their doctor first to see if it was OK for them to start exercising.
 Not knowing about the health issues of gym members severely limits the ability of fitness trainers to do their job effectively.